amitjoshi24/ImagePadder/README.md

 The web version is the easiest way to use Image Padder, with a user-friendly interface and additional options like custom padding.
 The website does NOT support video padding, for that keep reading.

 **Note:** Browser-based tools have resolution limits (typically 16,384 × 16,384 pixels).
-For very high-resolution images, HEIC/HEIF images, or video padding, use the command-line version below.
+For very high-resolution images, HEIC/HEIF images, or video padding, use the command-line version or Python Graphical-User-Interface (GUI) below.

 ## Installation
 Python 3.4+ is required to run this.